 Contact Spirit for advice on how to remove excess sealer.

-In general, the answer is no. However, Spirit does not recommend pre sealing the backs of stone or tiles when using rapid set adhesives.
+In general, the answer is no. However, Spirit does not recommend pre-sealing the back of natural stone when using rapid set adhesives.

 If you’ve used one of our solvent-based sealers, use methylated spirits.
 If you’ve used our water-based sealer, then simply wash them with clean water.